SUMMER CAMP IS A BEACON OF LIGHT AT THE END OF THE TUNNEL for all the children stuck on their screens and indoors during the “2020 pause.”

 When I arrived at camp, I was greeted by a counsellor named Buzz.
 What kind of parent names their child Buzz?
 Standing beside Buzz was his sidekick Bubbles.
 He was about six foot five, had a bright pink wig covering his bald head, and a horn that he seemed to enjoy honking.
 What kind of place was this?
 Adults named Buzz and Bubbles!

 Buzz and Bubbles led my fellow bunkmates and me to our cabin.
 And yes, it had a name too: The Mangy Moose.
-I wasn’t sure what the word mangy meant, but I didn’t like the sound of it.
+I wasn’t sure what the word mangy meant, but I wouldn’t say I liked the sound of it.
 It sounded like an adjective for stinky.
 The cabin was very rustic.
 Bunkbeds were lining the walls, so I quickly grabbed a top bunk.
 Buzz and Bubbles gathered us together and began jumping around the room, chanting a funny camp song.
-I couldn’t help to laugh at their antics.
-A tall, gangly clown, chasing after a slightly rounded Buzz!
+I couldn’t help but laugh at their antics.
+A tall, gangly clown chasing after a slightly rounded Buzz!
 I didn’t see that every day.
 We quickly got into a – “Get to Know You” game and introduced ourselves.
 There was something about our leaders that comforted me.
-I realized we were all in the same boat and whether it sank, or sailed off into the sunset, we were all in this together.
+I realized we were all in the same boat, and whether it sank or sailed off into the sunset, we were all in this together.
 My homesickness gradually left me and was replaced with a sense of interest and adventure.

 The week was filled with fun activities, belly laughs, adventures, and memories I remember fifty years later.
 I spent that week with some incredible boys, one of whom I had been friends with for many years after camp.
 I still remember going on a Snipe Hunt in the dark, raiding the girl’s cabins, having a planned food fight on the beach, and losing every pair of socks I brought to camp.